 - You need an international drivers license or a Thai license.

 - As a foreigner, you will take the blame, always.

 - You need GOOD TRAVEL INSURANCE!

 So weigh it up.
 It’s great fun riding a bike in Thailand but their road death rate is shocking.
-I wouldn’t do it in a city, but I’d be tempted in country areas, next time I’d make sure I had the right license and the right insurance.
+I wouldn’t do it in a city, but I’d be tempted in country areas.
+Make sure you have the right license and the right insurance.
 It’s easy to get.
 This is the travel insurance company we use.
 The same rules apply for car rental in Thailand, we’ve enjoyed driving around northern Thailand and Phuket, just because they don’t ask for a license, doesn’t mean you’re not required to have one and you will be at fault if you need to claim.